guoweiyu/Logic-in-Frames/README.md

 ## Citation

-If you use our code in your work, please cite [our paper](https://arxiv.org/abs/2503.13139):
+If you found our paper helpful or used our code in your work, please cite [our paper](https://arxiv.org/abs/2503.13139):

 ```bibtex
 @article{guo2025logic,